Skip to content

 Weaknesses:

-• As a newer model, the community outside Ultralytics might be smaller compared to long-established models.
+• As a newer model, the community outside of the Ultralytics ecosystem is still growing.

-PP-YOLOE+, developed by Baidu, is an enhanced version of PP-YOLOE, focusing on high accuracy and efficiency within the PaddlePaddle framework.
+PP-YOLOE+, developed by Baidu, is an enhanced version of PP-YOLOE that focuses on achieving high accuracy while maintaining efficiency.
+It is a key model within the PaddlePaddle deep learning framework.

 Technical Details: